-You may be eligible for a grant from the Alaska College of Education
+You may be eligible for a grant from the UAS School of Education!

-Teacher Education Assistance for College and Higher Education (TEACH) Grant is available to certain Alaska College of Education (AKCOE) graduate students and special education undergraduate bachelor degree students.
+Teacher Education Assistance for College and Higher Education (TEACH) Grant is available to certain UAS School of Education (SOE) graduate students and special education undergraduate bachelor degree students.

 - Be a U.S. citizen or eligible non-citizen